Install on macOS

 /Applications/icuvisor.app/Contents/MacOS/icuvisor setup

-Setup asks for the intervals.icu API key with masked input, verifies it, stores it in Keychain under service icuvisor and account intervals-icu-api-key, autodetects your athlete ID/timezone, and writes only non-secret fields to the icuvisor config file.
+Setup asks for the intervals.icu API key (masked) and your athlete ID, verifies them against intervals.icu, stores the key in Keychain under service icuvisor and account intervals-icu-api-key, autodetects your timezone, and writes only non-secret fields to the icuvisor config file.
+The config may include a credential_ref naming that Keychain location, but not the API key.

 Useful setup flags: